Corporation: Limited liability

 These two features – a simple registration procedure and limited liability – were subsequently codified into the landmark 1856 Joint Stock Companies Act.
 This was subsequently consolidated with a number of other statutes in the Companies Act 1862, which remained in force for the rest of the century, up to and including the time of the decision in Salomon v A Salomon & Co Ltd.

-The legislation shortly gave way to a railway boom, and from then, the numbers of companies formed soared.
-In the later nineteenth century, depression took hold, and just as company numbers had boomed, many began to implode and fall into insolvency.
-Much strong academic, legislative and judicial opinion was opposed to the notion that businessmen could escape accountability for their role in the failing businesses.
+The legislation quickly led to a railway boom, resulting in a surge in the formation of companies.
+However, in the later nineteenth century, a period of depression set in, causing many of these companies to collapse and become insolvent.
+Strong academic, legislative, and judicial opinions emerged, opposing the notion that businessmen could escape accountability for their role in the failing businesses.